expressjs/expressjs.com/en/changelog/index.md

 The 5.1.0 minor release includes some new features and improvements:

 * Support for sending responses as Uint8Array
-* Transitioned all remaining dependencies to use `^` ranges instead of locked versions
-* Add package.json funding field to highlight our OpenCollective
 * Added support for ETag option in `res.sendFile()`
 * Added support for adding multiple links with the same rel with `res.links()`
 * Performance: Use loop for acceptParams